python/mypy/README.md

 4. [DONE] Optimize some important performance bottlenecks.

-5. Generate useful errors for code that uses unsupported Python features instead of crashing or generating bad code.
+5. [PARTIALLY DONE] Generate useful errors for code that uses unsupported Python features instead of crashing or generating bad code.

-6. Release a version of mypy that includes a compiled mypy.
+6. [DONE] Release a version of mypy that includes a compiled mypy.

+7a.
+More feature/compatability work.
+(100% compatability is distinctly
+    an anti-goal, but more than we have now is a good idea.)

+7b.
+Support compiling Black, which is a prominent tool that could benefit
+    and has maintainer buy-in.
+    (Let us know if you maintain a another Python tool or library and are interested in working with us on this!)

+7c.
+More optimization!
+Code size reductions in particular are likely to
+    be valuable and will speed up mypyc compilation.

+8. We'll see!
+Adventure is out there!

 Future
 ------